Adam Falk

-Adam Frederick Falk (born April 19, 1965) became President and CEO of the Wildlife Conservation Society, on July 1, 2025.
-In this role, he leads one of the world’s foremost conservation organizations overseeing five iconic zoological parks in New York City (Bronx Zoo, Central Park Zoo, Prospect Park Zoo, Queens Zoo, and the New York Aquarium) and the largest on-the-ground field conservation program in more than 50 countries.

-A theoretical high-energy physicist, Falk previously served as President of the Alfred P. Sloan Foundation, where he championed initiatives in scientific research, higher education, and public understanding of science and technology.
-Earlier, he was President of Williams College and Dean of the Zanvyl Krieger School of Arts and Sciences at Johns Hopkins University, where he was also a professor of physics.
+Adam Frederick Falk (born April 19, 1965) is an American physicist who has been president of the Alfred P. Sloan Foundation since 2018.
+He was previously the president of Williams College from 2010 to 2017 and formerly the dean of the Zanvyl Krieger School of Arts and Sciences at Johns Hopkins University, where he was also a professor of physics.

 Early life and education

 Falk is a native of Chapel Hill, North Carolina.
 He graduated from the North Carolina School of Science and Mathematics after attending Durham Academy.
 He received a B.S. from the University of North Carolina at Chapel Hill in 1987, where he was a Morehead-Cain Scholar.

-He received a Ph.D in physics from Harvard University in 1991.
+He received a Ph.D. in physics from Harvard University in 1991.

 Career

 Falk began his career as a post-doctoral researcher working first at the Stanford Linear Accelerator Center and then at the University of California, San Diego.
 In 1994, he joined the physics faculty at Johns Hopkins University, becoming a full professor in 2000.

 In 2006, Falk became the James B. Knapp Dean at the Zanvyl Krieger School of Arts and Sciences at Johns Hopkins University.

 From 2010 to 2017, Falk served as the 17th President of Williams College.

-From the beginning of 2018 until June, 2025 Falk served as President of the Alfred P. Sloan Foundation.
-As of July, 2025, he is the President and CEO of the Wildlife Conservation Society.
+From the beginning of 2018 until June, 2025 Falk served as president of the Alfred P. Sloan Foundation.
+As of July, 2025, he is the president and CEO of the Wildlife Conservation Society.